jenningsanderson/overturemaps-workshop/README.md

     ) TO 'montreal.geojson' WITH (FORMAT GDAL, DRIVER GeoJSON);
     ```

-4. Now open that GeoJSON file in your preferred GIS environment to inspect the attributes (I recommend dragging-and-dropping the result directly into [kepler.gl](//kepler.gl) for fast visualization)
+4. Now open that GeoJSON file in your preferred GIS environment to inspect the attributes (I recommend dragging-and-dropping the result directly into [kepler.gl](//kepler.gl) for fast visualization.)

    ![image](https://github.com/user-attachments/assets/11e357f7-0abd-4717-8bd2-2e7af5f082cf)